garesborn/Rubik-s-cube-solves-and-LL-skips/README.md

 -Permute the Last Layer

-Each of these steps can be broken down further into algorithms which are sequences of rotations that place certain pieces into their proper locations and orientaions.
+Each of these steps can be broken down further into algorithms.
+Algorithms are sequences of rotations that place certain cubies into their proper locations and orientaions based on their starting point.
 Now lets look at these a little deeper.

 # Cross